-My advice would be to position yourself as somebody with a thirst for knowledge, someone eager to learn and you can do this by engaging and sharing news/stories that of interest to you.
+Our advice would be to position yourself as somebody with a thirst for knowledge, someone eager to learn and you can do this by engaging and sharing news/stories that are of interest to you.
 You should also engage in conversations with likeminded people so that you can build your networks.

 Be respectful to others

 A lot can be said by how you act on social media.
 It’s important that you articulate any views and opinions you have in an objective manner.
-‘Trolling’ or attacking people is never a good look – remember to treat people, the same you expect to be treaded.
+‘Trolling’ or attacking people is never a good look – remember to treat people the sameas you expect to be treated.

 If you would like any further advice or support when it comes to your personal social media, please get in touch with us.